Antonine Wall

-Construction began in 142 AD at the order of Roman Emperor Antoninus Pius, and took about 12 years to complete.
+Construction began in AD 142 at the order of Roman Emperor Antoninus Pius.
+Estimates of how long it took to complete vary widely, with six and twelve years most commonly proposed.
 Antoninus Pius never visited Britain, unlike his predecessor Hadrian.
-Pressure from the Caledonians may have led Antoninus to send the empire's troops farther north.
+Pressure from the Caledonians probably led Antoninus to send the empire's troops farther north.
 The Antonine Wall was protected by 16 forts with small fortlets between them; troop movement was facilitated by a road linking all the sites known as the Military Way.
 The soldiers who built the wall commemorated the construction and their struggles with the Caledonians with decorative slabs, twenty of which survive.
 The wall was abandoned only eight years after completion, and the garrisons relocated rearward to Hadrian's Wall.
 Most of the wall and its associated fortifications have been destroyed over time, but some remains are visible.
 Many of these have come under the care of Historic Environment Scotland and the UNESCO World Heritage Committee.

 Location and construction

-Roman Emperor Antoninus Pius ordered the construction of the Antonine Wall around 142 CE.
-Quintus Lollius Urbicus, governor of Roman Britain at the time, initially supervised the effort, which took about twelve years to complete.
+The Roman Emperor Antoninus Pius ordered the construction of the Antonine Wall around 142.
+Quintus Lollius Urbicus, governor of Roman Britain at the time, initially supervised the effort, which may have taken as long as twelve years.
 The wall stretches 63 km from Old Kilpatrick in West Dunbartonshire on the Firth of Clyde to Carriden near Bo'ness on the Firth of Forth.
 The wall was intended to extend Roman territory and dominance by replacing Hadrian's Wall 160 km to the south, as the frontier of Britannia.
-But while the Romans did establish forts and temporary camps farther north of the Antonine Wall in order to protect their routes to the north of Scotland, they did not conquer the Caledonians, and the Antonine Wall suffered many attacks.
+But while the Romans did establish forts and temporary camps further north of the Antonine Wall in order to protect their routes to northern Britain, they did not conquer the Caledonians, and the Antonine Wall suffered many attacks.
 The Romans called the land north of the wall Caledonia, though in some contexts the term may refer to the whole area north of Hadrian's Wall.
-The land north of the Antonine Wall also ended up becoming the part of Scotland known as Albany.
+The land north of the Antonine Wall became known as Albany after the settlement of the Gaels in the 6th century.